jpype-project/jpype/doc/userguide.rst

 properties that are not inherited.
 All Java primitives will implicitly convert to their box type when placed in an Object.
 In addition, a number of Python types implicitly convert to a Java object.
-To convert to a different object type explicitly cast prior to placing in an object.
+To convert to a different object type, explicitly cast the Python object prior to placing in a Java object.

 Here a table of the conversions: